graves/awful_aj/docs/src/downstream-projects.md

 ---

-> 💡 Remember: Awful Jade may have an awful name, but it’s gives good brain.
+> 💡 Remember: Awful Jade may have an awful name, but it gives good brain.
 What will you build with it? 🧠